Providing technical assistance and support to Baltimore’s small businesses

 In January 2022, the Baltimore BASE Network and Mayor’s Office of Recovery Programs launched the Economic Recovery Fund, made possible by the American Rescue Plan Act.
-Grant funds are being used to invest in critical business services that will address pandemic-related challenges or opportunities, such as e-commerce, technology, marketing, human resources, legal, and accounting.
+This program is now closed.
+However, if you have not filled out your grant survey please use the links below.

 The Baltimore BASE (Business Assistance and Support for Equity) Network is committed to helping BIPOC (Black, Indigenous, and People of Color) owned small businesses in Baltimore city obtain pandemic-related recovery assistance.

 The Network launched in April 2020 and has helped more than 3,000 Baltimore businesses access upwards of $50 million in recovery assistance.
-We are a partnership of entrepreneurial support organizations led by the Baltimore Development Corporation and the Mayor’s Office of Minority and Women-Owned Business Development.
+We are a partnership of entrepreneurial support organizations led by the Baltimore Development Corporation and the Mayor’s Office of Small and Minority Business Advocacy & Development.

 The Baltimore BASE Network Vendor Directory is intended to be a resource for small businesses that apply for and are awarded Economic Recovery Fund Business Grants.